-Penn State students who have a first-time alcohol violation on or off campus or an alcohol- related visit to the emergency department at Mt.
-Nittany Medical Center are required to complete the BASICS (Brief Alcohol Screening and Intervention for College Students) program administered by Health Promotion and Wellness.
-Students who are sanctioned by Penn State's Office of Student Accountability & Conflict Response and Residence Life are required to pay a \$250 fee.
+Penn State students who have a first time alcohol violation on or off campus or an alcohol-related visit to the emergency department at UPMC Altoona are required to complete the AWARE program administered by the Health and Wellness Center.
+Students who are sanctioned by Penn State's Office of Student Accountability & Conflict Response or Residence Life are required to pay a fee for this program.